Hawaiian Food: 22 Dishes You Have to Try!

 Li Hing

 You’ll find that a lot of Hawaiian foods are sprinkled with Li Hing.
 (We even had a malasada covered in Li Hing!)
 We didn’t know what it was until we traveled to Hawaii.
-Li Hing is a dried plum powder that’s used to top a lot of local dishes.
+Li Hing is a dried plum powder that’s used to top a lot of local Hawaiian dishes.

 Spam Musubi